 Often, painful or uncomfortable mental and physical symptoms (i.e., dysfunctional relationships, bodily discomfort with no medical explanation, addictions, eating disorders, depression, and anxiety) are caused by unrecognized or disregarded emotions.
 Pulling back the curtain on old wounds, traumas or compartmentalized mind-sets often reveals realizations, relief, self-knowledge, acceptance, and increased inner strength.
 These changes can include finding your personal vision, gaining awareness about unhealthy patterns and unsatisfying relationships, and seeking a deeper and more authentic relationship with yourself.

 Jungian Analysis is a form of talk therapy based on the teachings of the seminal Swiss psychiatrist Dr. Carl Jung.
-It is a style of face-to-face psychotherapy which addresses the interaction of conscious and unconscious elements, bringing the latter into consciousness in order to focus on life experiences that can create feelings of meaninglessness, exhaustion, loss of creativity and spiritual emptiness.
-The process often involves dream analysis, journaling and active imagination.
+By using your dreams, this face-to-face psychotherapy addresses the interaction of conscious and unconscious elements.

 Have you ever had a dream that you felt compelled to understand its meaning?
 You are not alone.